CodingAlex22/crypto-tracker/README.md

 I first created a basic crypto tracker in React that also allows you to see real-time prices as well as a description of the coin with basic data like 24 hour low, Marketcap, Circulating supply etc. Then I added a Lightweight Tradingview chart in a form of an Area Series in order to display data.
 I then added color conditionals into the prices if the prices were a win or a loss for the time period they're display at.
-I then added a carousel in order to display top 10 trending coins as well as the 10 ten exchanges to use.
+I then added a carousel in order to display top 10 trending coins as well as the top 10 ten exchanges to use.

 ## Optimizations